How do I optimize my Cookie banner? 5 ways (+ Bonus Tip)

 5. Remove the cross from the cookie banner

-When you add a cross to the cookie banner and people click on it, they have not given consent and you are not allowed to track them.
-As a result, you get a lot of “no choice made” cases.
+If you add a cross to the cookie banner and people click on it, they have not given consent and you may not track them.
+As a result, you get a lot of "no choice made" cases.

 Bonus Tip - Remove the CMP logo from the cookie banner

 You can test by removing the CMP logo from your cookie banner.
-Often the CMP provider does not offer an option for this, but with a piece of HTML code and a tag in Google Tag Manager you can accomplish this.
+Often the CMP provider does not provide an option for this, but with a piece of HTML code and a tag in Google Tag Manager, you can accomplish this.

 The code you can add in Google Tag Manager: